mobxjs/mobx-utils/README.md

 trackedActions.push("scrolled")
 trackedActions.push("hoveredButton")
 // when both pushes happen within 100ms, there will be only one call to server
-// no more than 10 items will be send within one call.
-Otherwise more calls will be done (immediately).
 ```

 Returns **IDisposer** stops the processor